 Depending on the cause, it may be possible to claim compensation for mesothelioma, which would cover medical costs and financial redress.
 Our personal injury lawyers, based in Cheshire, can advise you on doing this.

 Unfortunately, symptoms of mesothelioma are notoriously difficult to detect or may be confused with other common ailments.
 Often patients do not experience symptoms until the tumours have spread.
 This makes diagnosing and treating the disease early, very difficult.

 Recognising any symptoms early and raising them with your doctor as soon as possible will increase the success of therapy.
 If you or anyone you know has even been exposed to asbestos and have these symptoms, it is worth getting checked by your doctor.
 All these symptoms can be caused by medical conditions other than cancer, including mesothelioma.

 Poole Alcock personal injury solicitors have many years’ experience in giving legal advice to those suffering from mesothelioma, and other asbestos related diseases, across Cheshire.
 We can help advise you on your eligibility to claim as well and assist you in claiming for compensation.

 Poole Alcock Solicitors are experts in bringing claims on behalf of Asbestos victims throughout the UK.
 We are dedicated to getting you every penny of compensation that you deserve.

 We work on a No Win No Fee Basis.

-If you would like a free consultation to discuss your options, please complete the contact form below or call us for free on 0800 389 7093.
+If you would like a free consultation to discuss your options, please complete the contact form below or call us on 01270 625478.

-If you would like a free consultation to discuss your options, please complete the contact form below or call us for free on 0800 389 7093
+If you would like a free consultation to discuss your options, please complete the contact form below or call us on 01270 625478

 We’re happy to chat over the phone or meet with you at home or in our offices – whatever is convenient for you.